mihadcse/Secure_Task_Management_System/README.md

 # Secure Task Management System

 This is a Secure Task Management System built using the MERN stack (MongoDB, Express.js, React, and Node.js) with JWT-based authentication.
-The application allows users to manage tasks efficiently with features like task categorization, filtering, and security-enhanced CRUD operations.
+The application allows users to manage tasks efficiently with features like task categorization(priority), filtering, and security-enhanced CRUD operations.

 ## Features
 - User authentication with JWT